 June 20, 2016

 The problem with books is that they are delicate.
 The ideal method to disinfect a book would be one that could preserve the condition of the book.
 The problem with that is the pages of the book.
-While you may be able to disinfect most book covers, the pages of the book don't have the same luck.
+While you may be able to disinfect most book covers, the book's pages don't have the same luck.
 You can't just go through them and rub them with alcohol or another disinfectant.
-One thing that pesticide specialist Alicia Leytem recommends, is to put the book in a cloth bag and then put it in a hot dryer for 30 minutes.
+One thing that pesticide specialist Alicia Leytem recommends is to put the book in a cloth bag and then put it in a hot dryer for 30 minutes.
 That will kill the bugs and their eggs.

-Our goal is to provide libraries and their users with a comfortable environment ideal for anyone that wants to submerge himself in the pleasures of reading a book.
-If you feel your library needs a healthy and convenient environment for your book readers, give us a call at 855-NO-GERMZ (664-3769) or fill in the form below to contact our offices and find out more about the services we offer.
+Our goal is to provide libraries and their users with a comfortable environment ideal for anyone that wants to submerge themselves in the pleasures of reading a book.
+If you feel your library needs a hygienic and convenient environment for your book readers, give us a call at 855-NO-GERMZ (664-3769) or fill in the form below to contact our offices and find out more about the services we offer.
 Once you call, we will come right to your doorstep and do all the dirty work, while you rest assured you will have a comfy environment in an hour or less.
 Remember to always stay in touch by liking our page on Facebook at Facebook at Germinator Mobile Sanitizing

 , following us on Twitter @GerminatorMS

 .
 If you want to stay tuned for the latest information about Germinator Mobile Sanitizing and Disinfecting, subscribe to our Newsletter

 The Wall Street Journal: Are There Critters and Germs in My Library Books?